DeFiCaster/deficaster-app/README.md

-# CastNotes
+# DeFiCaster

-CastNotes is a simple solution for issuing and managing attestations in the form of a client application for Farcaster, the leading decentralised social network protocol in the world.
+DeFiCaster is a simple solution for issuing and managing attestations in the form of a client application for Farcaster, the leading decentralised social network protocol in the world.

 By building this solution in the form of a Farcaster client, users will be able to: